Aarti Sunder

 During this fellowship I will look into another form of back-end investigation, where the source and pathways of our internet, the ecosystem within which it operates and the life-forms that live around it are put into focus: submarine cables that carry the world’s data, materiality, connection and abstraction.
 How does data travel?
 Who and what does it meet on the way?
 Where do these conduits lie?
 The exploration rests on underlining the immense importance of submarine cables as historical conduits of power, resource allocation, distribution, labour, and layers of invisibility.

-D’Andrade is a non-binary musician, poet and writer, currently enrolled in the master’s programme “Art in Context” at Berlin University of the Arts.
-D’Andrade’s conceptual approach is oriented toward Afro-futurism and decolonial theory, the development of investigative works and new and counter-narratives through sound design, coding, archives, and interactions.
-The artist co-curated the interdisciplinary festival “Jardim Suspenso” in Brazil and founded the solo project “Noise Vivarium” in 2020.
-D’Andrade’s works have been exhibited at Prater Galerie, nGbK, Iwalwahaus, and the AKE ARTS & BOOK FESTIVAL in Nigeria, among other venues.
+D’Andrade is a non-binary self-taught musician, poet and writer.
+Their conceptual approach is oriented towards Afro-futurism and blackness theory, as well as the development of investigative works, new and counter-narratives through sound design, coding and archives.
+They co-curated the interdisciplinary festival "Jardim Suspenso" in Brazil and founded the solo project "Noise Vivarium" in 2020.
+D’Andrades works have been exhibited at Prater Galerie, nGbK, Iwalwahaus, and the AKE ARTS & BOOK FESTIVAL in Nigeria amongst others.

 Residency Project